Chocolate Pistachio Bundt Cake

 chocolate pistachio bundt cake before baking

-1. Bake at 350 degrees for 55 minutes or until a toothpick inserted in the center comes out clean.
+1. Bake at 350°F for 55 minutes or until a toothpick inserted in the center comes out clean.

 a slice of chocolate pistachio swirl bundt cake

-• No icing is needed for this cake.
+No icing is needed for this cake.
 It’s perfect the way it is.
-If you do use icing or glaze, add some chopped pistachios to it for a little crunch.
+However, if you use icing, glaze, or chocolate ganache, add some chopped pistachios to it for a little crunch!
+You can also sprinkle some powdered sugar on top.

 a slice of chocolate pistachio bundt cake